 If you’ve enjoyed this, then you’ll enjoy my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can hear me talking to Emma Burnell about Guardians Of The Galaxy Vol. 2 in It’s Good, Except It Sucks – a podcast taking a movie by movie – and television series by television series look at the Marvel Cinematic Universe – here, as well as me talking to Phil Catterall about the original Guardians Of The Galaxy here and to David Smith about The Guardians Of The Galaxy Holiday Special here.
+You can hear me talking to Emma Burnell about Guardians Of The Galaxy Vol. 2 in It’s Good, Except It Sucks here, as well as me talking to Phil Catterall about the original Guardians Of The Galaxy here and to David Smith about The Guardians Of The Galaxy Holiday Special here.

 © Tim Worthington.